-The Oakland Athletics and their advertising agency, Hub Strategy & Communication of San Francisco, are launching the seventh season of their award-winning marketing campaign, "Green Collar Baseball," a fully-integrated program featuring television commercials, and print, outdoor and digital advertisements.
+MESA, Ariz. - The Oakland Athletics and their advertising agency, Hub Strategy & Communication of San Francisco, are launching the fifth season of their award-winning marketing campaign, "Green Collar Baseball," a fully-integrated program featuring television commercials, and print, outdoor and digital advertisements.

 This year's campaign will feature the following unique commercials that will appear on television and online:

-Last year's campaign took home first place in the television category at the 2015 National Sports Forum ADchievement Awards, the most recognized advertising competition in the sports industry.
-This marks the sixth straight year that the A's and Hub Strategy & Communication have won national acclaim from the National Sports Forum.
+Last year's campaign took home first place in the television category at the 2014 National Sports Forum ADchievement Awards, the most recognized advertising competition in the sports industry.
+This marks the fifth straight year that the A's and Hub Strategy & Communication have won national acclaim from the National Sports Forum.